Trauma Needs a Rebrand

 We’re constantly evolving and adapting, and the therapeutic tools, methods, and approaches we’ve used thus far have paved the way for others to emerge.
 For example, there would be no IFS without psychosynthesis, gestalt, Jungian psychology, systems thinking, humanistic psychology, and indeed many shamanic and spiritual traditions.

 I’m deeply grateful to all the teachers, guides, healers, therapists, clinicians, and researchers who have taken us this far.
-And although there are other great approaches out there for trauma (EMDR, yoga, etc.) I believe that Somatic Experiencing, Internal Family Systems, and psychedelics present us with new, increasingly popular, and most importantly, very effective alternatives to some of the approaches we’ve used to date.
+And although there are other great approaches out there for trauma (EMDR, yoga, etc.) I believe that Somatic Experiencing, Internal Family Systems, psychedelics (maybe) and bass / vibration / frequency present us with new / old, increasingly popular / always been popular, and most importantly, very effective alternatives to some of the approaches we’ve used to date.
 Perhaps especially when combined.
-Therefore, I believe there is a great research and/or investment opportunity here to combine these models in a transdiagnostic, trauma-informed MDMA (or MDMA + psilocybin) protocol that connects to Self, processes parts, and importantly, prioritises the release of stuck survival energy and nervous system regulation.
+Therefore, I believe there is a great research and / or investment opportunity here to combine these models in a transdiagnostic, trauma-informed protocol that connects to Self, processes parts, and importantly, prioritises the release of stuck survival energy and nervous system regulation.

 Liam Farquhar (MSc, MCMA, IFSI, SOSI)

 Wong A (2000) ‘Why you can’t think your way out of trauma’ in Psychology Today.
 Online: https://www.psychologytoday.com/us/blog/the-body-knows-the-way-home/202005/why-you-cant-think-your-way-out-trauma

 Van der Kolk B (2015).
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma

 Pandell L (2022) ‘How Trauma Became the Word of the Decade’ in Vox.
 Online: